The Complete Vegan Food Guide to South Korea (2026)

 📍 Yonggang-dong • 💰 ₩₩ • ⭐ Bakery

-Vegan AND gluten-free!
-Rare find.
+Vegan AND gluten-free — a rare find.
 Muffins, croissants, brownies, sandwiches.
 Wonderful staff.

 Hours: Mon–Sat 8am–6pm